andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 Most people will answer with the classic _It Depends TM_ for this question.
 But we can effectively generalize this to something that has merit - _Solve today's problems_.
 From our example above - we won't get very far if we don't have our tenancy architecture decided upon, as we will only be able to accommodate a single customer!
 However we can likely put off thinking about advanced concerns like optimizing our product's hosting costs for another day (sorry, you'll have to wait a little while longer before you deep-dive into Kubernetes), allowing us to focus on delivering the must-have features for our MVP.

 This does not mean we should turn a blind eye to future concerns.
-It is unwise to not be aware of, and to think about and plan for the future.
+It is unwise to not be aware of, and to not think about and plan for the future.
 We also need to make sure decisions we make now do not paint us into a corner for future concerns.
 However the future is uncertain and vague, and today is concrete and clear - so we should _solve_ today's problems, and _plan_ for the future's problems.

 _Pragmatism In All Things_